-

 The Draw of Travel is Strong

 It has taken its toll on friendships.
-We have friends that have been there for years, but when two people take off every chance that they get, of course our friends will go on with their lives and make new friends and find new interests.
+When two people take off every chance that they get, of course our friends will go on with their lives and make new friends and find new interests.
 We have found that we only have a handful left and we do yearn for a circle of friends that we can feel at ease with.
 But the draw of leaving is stronger.

-We feel more alive than any time in our life when we are traveling.
-Especially when we pushing ourselves to the limits like cycling a continent or climbing a mountain.
+We feel more alive when we are traveling.
+Especially when we push ourselves to the limits like cycling a continent or climbing a mountain.
 When we are sleeping in rustic cabins or tents or when we are hiking through the jungle, there is a sense of truly living, a sense of becoming one with the earth.
 When we are watching a glorious sunset or exploring an ancient ruin, we feel at peace.

 We Travel Because it makes us feel alive.